djepar/CoursGenInfo/OS/Administrator/GoogleITAdministrator.md

 - Pop3 (Post Office Protocol 3): once view, can only accessible on one device.
 Good for storage limitation.
 - IMAP (Internet Message Access Protocol) : the email are on the server
 - SMTP : protocol use to send email

+## Configuring Security Services
+HTTPS (Hyper text Transfer Protocol Secure) : "The secure version of HTTP, which makes sure the communication your web browser has with the website is secured through encryption."

+HTTPS can be done with Transport layer Security (TLS) or SSL

+# File Services
+## Network File Storage
+Network File System (NFS): "you can install NFS server software that modify the configuration files for the directories that you want to allow shared access to.
+Onece you do that, the NFS service will be running in the background of the server"

+"The Server Message Block (SMB) protocol is a network file sharing protocol that allows applications on a computer to read and write to files and to request services from server programs in a computer network."
+9https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831795(v=ws.11)?redirectedfrom=MSDN)

+# Print Services
+With Linux : Cups (Common UNIX Printing System)

+#Platform Services
+## Web Servers Revisited
+Web server : "stores and serves content to clients through the Internet" The most popular is Apache

+## What is a database server
+Databases " allow us to store, query, filter, and manage large amounts of data" "Data base management system (DBMS), [...] is a computer program that interacts with a databsae.
+A DBMS allows you to control access to a database, write data, run queries, and perform  any other tasks related to database management."